 - Figures up to 2008/Q1 are on the 2005 base.
 Figures for "general-purpose, production and business oriented machinery" up to 2008/Q1 are those for "general machinery." - 3.
-2015/Q1 figures are based on the actual production levels in January, and the METI projection of February and March.
+2015/Q1 figures are based on the actual production levels in January and February, and the METI projection of March.
+2015/Q2 figures are based on the assumption that the production levels in May and June are the same as those of April.